George Moscone: Legacy

 Moscone is interred at Holy Cross Cemetery in Colma, California alongside his mother Lena.

-Moscone Center, San Francisco's largest convention center and exhibition hall, and Moscone Recreation Center are named in his honor.
+Moscone Center, San Francisco's largest convention center and exhibition hall, is named in his honor.
 Moscone and Milk also have schools named after them: George Moscone Elementary, Harvey Milk Elementary and Harvey Milk High School.

 Moscone's main political legacy is his opening up San Francisco City Hall to be a more diverse and inclusive place with political appointments that represented the full spectrum of the population, including minorities and the growing gay community.
 Despite a backlash from the political old guard and conservatives, and despite the double assassination of Mayor Moscone and Supervisor Harvey Milk, both leading progressives, the city never retreated from Moscone's more inclusive view of politics.

 In 1980, sculptor Robert Arneson was commissioned to create a monument to Moscone to be installed in the new Moscone Convention Center.
-The bust portraying Moscone was done in Arneson's expressionistic style and was accepted by San Francisco's Art Commission.
-Arneson included as part of the decoration on the pedestal the likeness of a pistol that gained public disapproval.
-At issue were references to Harvey Milk, the assassinations, the "Twinkie Defense", the White Night riots, and Dianne Feinstein's mayoral succession.
-Arneson refused to make alterations to the work, the commission was returned to him, and it was later resold.
+The bust portraying Moscone was done in Arneson's California Funk style and was accepted by San Francisco's Art Commission.
+Arneson included as part of the sculpture on the pedestal the likeness of a pistol, and references to Harvey Milk, the assassinations, the "Twinkie Defense", the White Night riots, and Dianne Feinstein's mayoral succession.
+Arneson refused to make alterations to the work, the commission was returned to him, and it was later resold to the SF Museum of Modern Art.
 In a critique of the event, Frederic Stout wrote that "Arneson's mistake was in presenting the city mothers/fathers with something honest, engaging and provoking, that is to say, a work of art.
 What they wanted, of course, was not a work of art at all.
 They wanted an object of ritual magic: the smiling head of a dead politician."
 In 1994, a new bust by San Francisco artist Spero Anargyros was unveiled, depicting Moscone holding a pen, below which are words from Moscone: "San Francisco is an extraordinary city, because its people have learned to live together with one another, to respect each other, and to work with each other for the future of their community.
 That's the strength and beauty of this city – it's the reason why the citizens who live here are the luckiest people in the world."

 Moscone was portrayed by Victor Garber in Gus Van Sant's Harvey Milk biopic, Milk.
 Their murders were also the subject of the Dead Kennedys' version of the Sonny Curtis song "I Fought the Law".
 Moscone's son Jonathan, aged 14 at the time of his father's murder, later co-wrote the play Ghost Light with Tony Taccone about the effects the assassination had on him.
 It premiered at the Oregon Shakespeare Festival in 2011.
 A public television documentary about Moscone's political career, Moscone: A Legacy of Change, debuted in November 2018, the 40th anniversary of Moscone's death.
 Produced by Nat Katzman, written by Stephen Talbot and narrated by Peter Coyote.